The Mortgage Lender Conveyancing Lender Panel Compliance Tool

 To find out more about lender panel compliance,

-The Mortgage Lender Conveyancing Panel Example Support Desk Enquires from members of the public
+The Mortgage Lender Solicitor Panel Example Support Desk Enquires from members of the public

 I am selling my house.
-Does my solicitor have to be on the The Mortgage Lender conveyancing panel in order to deal with redeeming my mortgage?
+Does my solicitor have to be on the The Mortgage Lender conveyancing panel in order to deal with paying off my mortgage?

 Ordinarily, even if your lawyer is not on the The Mortgage Lender conveyancing panel they can still act for you on your sale. it might be that the lender will not release the original deeds (if applicable and increasingly irrelevant) until after the mortgage is paid off.
 You should speak to your lawyer directly before you start the process though to ensure that there is no problem as lenders are changing their requirements fairly frequently at the moment.